hclimente/minimal-mistakes/_pages/code.md

 ### [rscones](https://github.com/hclimente/rscones)

 An R interface for SConES, and other components of the scones2 GWAS suite.
-In active development.
+Under active development.

 ### [find.me](https://github.com/hclimente/find.me)